captn3m0/codechef/_problems/easy/KIRLAB.md

 **Example 1**.
 Kirito can clear the monsters in the rooms 2, 3, 4, 5, 7 in that order.
 These rooms consist of 2, 8, 6, 3, and 9 monsters, respectively.
 You can check that gcd(2, 8), gcd(8, 6), gcd(6, 3) and gcd(3, 9), all are greater than 1.

 **Example 2**.
 Kirito can clear the monsters in the rooms numbered 2, 3.
 Each of these two rooms contains two monsters.
-And we know that gcd(2, 2) = 2 > 1.
+And we know that gcd(2, 2) = 2 &gt; 1.

 There is one more possible solution: Kirito can clear the monsters in the rooms numbered 4, 5.
-These rooms contains 3 monsters each, and he can clear these rooms as gcd(3, 3) = 3 > 1.
+These rooms contains 3 monsters each, and he can clear these rooms as gcd(3, 3) = 3 &gt; 1.